acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 <span>Super early prototype and super the last version of the game because we abandoned it at that time xD</span>
 </div>

-After some work, we decided it was going to take longer that we wanted to spend so we aborted the idea.
-However, we were still interested in trying to do something for Poki at some point in the future.
+After a week of work we concluded it was going to take longer that we wanted to spend so we aborted the idea.
+However, we were still interested in trying to do something for that web portal at some point in the future.

 ### Endless Runner -> Gorilla Jones